 Sophia currently serves on the board of directors of the Art Institute of Chicago and the advisory board of the National Museum of Natural History (Smithsonian Institution), and is a past board president of the Arts Club of Chicago.

 Sophia holds both a B.A.
 (Wellesley College) and an M.A.
 (University of Chicago) in art history, and an M.B.A. in finance (Kellogg Graduate School of Management, Northwestern University).

-Students will earn .5 credits in Fall, .5 credits in Spring and receive a grade at the end of Spring Quarter.This practicum in board governance is an extension of Board Governance of Nonprofit Organizations, in which students selected as board fellows are matched with a Chicago-area nonprofit to gain experience working with a board of directors and its leaders for 17 months.
+Students will earn .5 credits in Fall, .5 credits in Spring and receive a grade at the end of Spring Quarter.This practicum in board governance is an extension of Board Governance of Nonprofit Organizations (KPPI-453-5), during which students selected as Board Fellows are matched with a Chicago-area nonprofit to gain experience working with a board of directors and its leaders for 17 months.
 "Advanced Board Governance" features guest speakers, a board-meeting simulation, and lectures/discussions that delve deeper into topics such as the fiduciary responsibilities of nonprofit boards, board member responsibilities, board member expectations, parliamentary procedure, funding sources, differences between nonprofit and commercial board service, and what to consider before joining a nonprofit board.
 Course occurs monthly throughout the academic year; students also must attend the board meetings of their nonprofit.
 A final paper, a consulting project for the student's nonprofit, and an evaluation by the nonprofit partner are required.
 This course is worth a full credit (1.0 credit)